markmoxon/elite-universe-editor/README.md

 make
 ```

-will produce three files in the [`3-compiled-game-discs`](3-compiled-game-discs) folder called `elite-universe-editor-bbc.ssd`, `elite-universe-editor-c64-ntsc.ssd` and `elite-universe-editor-c64-pal.ssd`.
+will produce three files in the [`4-compiled-game-discs`](4-compiled-game-discs) folder called `elite-universe-editor-bbc.ssd`, `elite-universe-editor-c64-ntsc.ssd` and `elite-universe-editor-c64-pal.ssd`.
 These contain the BBC version of the Universe Editor, and the NTSC and PAL versions of the Commodore 64 Universe Editor.
 You can then load these into emulators or real machines.

 ## The Commodore 64 patching process

 The BBC version of the Elite Universe Editor is built from scratch using the annotated source code for Elite with the Universe Editor added into the source (see the [6502 Second Processor](https://github.com/markmoxon/elite-source-code-6502-second-processor) and [BBC Master](https://github.com/markmoxon/elite-source-code-bbc-master) repositories for the original sources).

-We don't have access to the source code for the Commodore 64 version of Elite, so in order to add the Universe Editor, we have to do the following:
+When I wrote the Elite Universe Editor, we didn't have access to the source code for the Commodore 64 version of Elite, so in order to add the Universe Editor, we have to do the following:

 * Extract the game binaries from the original Commodore 64 .g64 disk image (using c1541 from the VICE emulator)